Royal-Navy/design-system/packages/docs-site/src/library/pages/components/dialog.md

 3. **Dialog Footer**.
 Provides a Primary or Danger button.
 Can also house an optional Cancel button.

 ### States
-The Dialog component has two states - hidden and active.
+The Dialog component has two states - `hidden` and `active`.
 By default, including the dialog component in an application page won't render it.
 Triggering the component will cause it to fade in over all application content.

 ### Hierarchy & Placement